adamgulyas/adamgulyas/README.md

 # Hello! &nbsp;:wave:

-I'm Adam, a Senior Software Engineer at Morningstar in Toronto.
+I'm Adam, a Software Engineer at Morningstar in Toronto.
 To learn more about me, check out [my website](https://adamgulyas.com) or [LinkedIn](https://linkedin.com/in/adamgulyas).

 ## Technologies & Tools &nbsp;:toolbox: